 The BRSS provides students who have witnessed an incident of hate, bias, and/or discrimination support and a means of reporting.
 The reports are used for the benefit of the community to understand trends in incident occurrence; when published all identifying information is removed from incident summaries.

 How it works: (Feel free to call S.A.R.A.H. for more information about this process)

 A University private investigator will then conduct an investigation.
 At a certain point, both parties will have an opportunity to submit a written report.
-Each party is allowed one person to accompany them, though this person may not be a witness or involved in the case
+Each party is allowed one person to accompany them throughout the process, though this person cannot be a witness or involved in the case.

-If ⅔ of USAIB panel determines that respondent “more likely than not” violated the judicial code, a guilty verdict is issued.
+If a majority of USAIB panel determines that respondent “more likely than not” violated the judicial code, a guilty verdict is issued.
 Sanctions are then determined and delivered by Dr. Anna Gonzalez (Dr. G).